VenomAsh/M2-EmbSys/Project/README.md

 #### Sensor:

-**Photoelectric sensor** is a device used to determine the distance, absence, or presence of an object by using infrared rays and a photoelectric receiver.
+:small_orange_diamond: **Photoelectric sensor** is a device used to determine the distance, absence, or presence of an object by using infrared rays and a photoelectric receiver.

 #### Working: